puppetlabs/pupperware/README.md

 The value of `DNS_ALT_NAMES` must list all the names, as a comma-separated list, under which the Puppet server in the stack can be reached from agents.
-It will have `puppet` and `puppet.internal` prepended to it as that name is used by PuppetDB to communicate with the Puppet server.
+It will have `puppet` and `puppet.test` prepended to it as that name is used by PuppetDB to communicate with the Puppet server.
 The value of `DNS_ALT_NAMES` only has an effect the first time you start the stack, as it is placed into the server's SSL certificate.
 If you need to change it after